Exterior concrete floor paint or stain (for base coats)

 Applying primer is an important step that will help ensure a smooth paint application and a durable finish.
 Before starting, apply painter’s tape to any surfaces that you don’t want to get paint on.
 Use a leaf blower or clean broom to clean away any debris that may have collected overnight.

 Use a specific concrete and masonry primer and a paint roller to cover the entire surface.
-It will go on white and dry clear after about an hour.
+It will go on white and dry with a clear finish after about an hour.
 Use a small paintbrush to cover any edges your roller can’t reach.
 Work from the back of the porch towards the outside so you don’t end up accidentally painting yourself into a corner.

 Let your first coat of primer dry and cure according to the instructions on the container, waiting anywhere from one to 24 hours.
 Apply another layer if recommended by the manufacturer.